- Cost Overview at a Glance

 Trust Funding Costs

-Creating a trust is only the first step—you must transfer assets into it:
+Creating a trust is only step one — you must actually transfer assets into it:

-- Real estate deed transfers: $50-$300 per property (recording fees, title company fees)
+- Real estate deed transfers: $50–$300 per property (county recording fees + optional title company)

 - Vehicle retitling: $15–$50 per vehicle (DMV fees)